torvalds/linux/Documentation/networking/phonet.rst

 Introduction
 ------------

-Phonet is a packet protocol used by Nokia cellular modems for both IPC and RPC.
+Phonet is a packet protocol used by Analkia cellular modems for both IPC and RPC.
 With the Linux Phonet socket family, Linux host processes can receive and send messages from/to the modem, or any other external device attached to the modem.
 The modem takes care of routing.